strongbrewio/strongbrewio.github.io/_posts/2019-02-14-why-there-is-no-array-scan.md

 ## Conclusion

-As Arrays are **sync* datastructures, having an operator/method that emits temporary results when accumulating doesn't makes sense.
+As Arrays are **sync** datastructures, having an operator/method that emits temporary results when accumulating the values from an Array, doesn't makes sense.
 For `Observables` it does makes sense as the values (are|can be) delivered over time.